Notice: There is no legacy documentation available for this item, so you are seeing the current documentation.

 Below is a rendering of the page up to the first error.

 XML Parsing Error: XML or text declaration not at start of entity

 As frustrating as this is, unfortunately it’s not something that can be “fixed” in All in One SEO, and requires a bit of troubleshooting to determine what file is causing it.

 If you’re getting this error, this indicates headers have already been sent, usually caused by another PHP file outputting blank lines.
 Normally this happens when a poorly written plugin or theme’s PHP file is incorrectly outputting a closing PHP ?> tag, followed by some extra lines.

 - Another plugin – You can use these instructions to narrow down the offending plugin/plugins.
 Once you find the plugin, you can either deactivate it, look for the file(s) with a closing PHP tag followed by blank lines and remove it, and/or contact the developer with the bug report.

-- WordPress core – This would only be a problem if either you’re on a really old version of WP (upgrade!) or else you’ve modified core files (don’t!).
+- WordPress core – This would only be a problem if either you’re on a really old version of WordPress (upgrade!) or else you’ve modified core files (don’t!).